List of St. Louis Cardinals minor league affiliates

 The St. Louis Cardinals farm system consists of six Minor League Baseball affiliates across the United States and in the Dominican Republic.
-Four teams are owned by the major league club, while the Memphis Redbirds and Peoria Chiefs are independently owned.
+Three teams are owned by the major league club, while three others—the Memphis Redbirds, Springfield Cardinals, and Peoria Chiefs—are independently owned.

 The Cardinals have been affiliated with the Triple-A Memphis Redbirds of the International League since 1998, making it the longest-running active affiliation in the organization among teams not owned by the Cardinals.
+The longest affiliation in team history was the 37-year relationship with the Texas League's Houston Buffaloes from 1919 to 1942 and 1946 to 1958.
 Their newest affiliate is the High-A Peoria Chiefs of the Midwest League, which became a Cardinals affiliate in 2013.
-The longest affiliation in team history was the 33-year relationship with the International League's Rochester Red Wings from 1929 to 1960.

 Geographically, St. Louis' closest domestic affiliate is the Peoria Chiefs, which are approximately 146 mi away.
 St. Louis' furthest domestic affiliates are the Single-A Palm Beach Cardinals of the Florida State League and the Rookie Florida Complex League Cardinals of the Florida Complex League, which share a facility some 998 mi away.

+Current affiliates

+The St. Louis Cardinals farm system consists of six minor league affiliates.